tormi/WunderWay/index.md

 ---
 layout: page
-title: A Reference for Newbies and WunderVeterans
+title: Welcome to the WunderWay
 ---

 Whether you're new to Wunder or a seasoned veteran it's unlikely that you'll know or remember everything.
 Here's a quick reference to point you in the right direction.